 Once you've printed out a practice test, find a quiet room and time yourself as you take it.
 After you finish, go back and analyze your strengths and weaknesses.

-Since there are no answer explanations, you'll have to try to analyze your own mistakes and figure out what your errors in reasoning are for any questions you get wrong.
+Since there are no answer explanations here, you'll have to try to analyze your own mistakes and figure out what your errors in reasoning are for any questions you get wrong.

-Unlike the official practice tests you' have to print and score yourself, Varsity Tutors offers free ACT test-prep questions, which you can take online and get automatically scored.
-These questions are helpful for reviewing concepts and reinforcing content knowledge but less so for gaining familiarity with how ACT questions are structured and worded (since they're not official ACT practice questions).
+Unlike the official practice tests you'd have to print and score yourself, Varsity Tutors offers free ACT questions you can do online and get automatically scored.
+These questions are helpful for reviewing concepts and reinforcing content knowledge but less so for gaining familiarity with how actual ACT questions are structured and worded (since they're not official practice questions).

-Even though Khan Academy's test prep videos are mainly meant for the SAT, they still contain plenty of advice you can use for the ACT as well.
+Even though Khan Academy's test-prep videos are mainly for the SAT, they contain plenty of advice you can apply to the ACT as well.
 Check out our guide to using Khan Academy for ACT prep to learn exactly how to use this resource.

-Khan Academy has numerous videos that explain different math, science, and reading subjects, and many people find that they learn more from watching a video compared to just reading.
-Try Khan Academy out to see if it's a good ACT prep resource for you.
+Khan Academy has numerous videos explaining different math, science, and reading subjects, and many people find that they learn more from watching a video compared to just reading.
+Try Khan Academy out to see whether it's a good ACT prep resource for you.

-To best use the official ACT website, create an account by filling out your personal information and uploading a photo.
-Make sure to write down your username and password since you'll be creating a lot of online accounts around the college process and don't want to find yourself locked out of your account.
+First off, to best use the official ACT website, you'll want to create an account by filling out your personal information and uploading a photo.
+Make sure to write down your username and password since you'll be creating a lot of online accounts during the college process and don't want to find yourself locked out of your account!

 When it comes to PrepScholar's guides, Erica Meltzer's blog, and the other sites discussed above, simply visit them and get reading and practicing.
 As with the ACT Student Twitter account, you can follow PrepScholar on Twitter and Facebook or subscribe to our newsletter for helpful test-prep and college-admissions information.

 One site I didn't mention for test prep is College Confidential.
-This useful forum lets you discuss test prep and the college process as well as gain a sense of community among students and parents.
-By sharing your questions and stories, you can gain valuable insight and support as you work toward achieving your ACT goals.
+This useful forum lets you discuss test prep and the college process and gain a sense of community among both students and parents.
+By sharing your questions and stories, you can get valuable insight and support as you work toward achieving your ACT goals.

-The guides on ACT strategy I mentioned above are just a few PrepScholar offers and that we're continually adding to every day.
+The guides on ACT strategy I mentioned above are just a few of the guides PrepScholar offers—and that we're continually adding to every day.
 Browse more guides on general strategies for taking the test and ones specific to Math, Science, English, Reading, and the essay.